UK government ramps up Brexit warnings with new economic forecasts

-LONDON (Reuters) - Britain’s government intensified its warnings about a no-deal Brexit, saying it would deliver a big blow to the economy while Prime Minister Theresa May’s plan, opposed by many lawmakers, would minimize the hit.
+LONDON (Reuters) - Britain’s government intensified its warnings about a no-deal Brexit, saying it would deliver a big blow to the economy while Prime Minister Theresa May’s plan, opposed by many members of parliament, would minimise the hit.

 The government said that in a scenario based on the agreement May struck with other European Union leaders on Sunday, the economy would be 2.1 percent smaller in 15 years’ time than if the country remained in the bloc.